The Story of Omar

-Benedicte not only salvages traditional handwork from crumbling Lebanese buildings, but also chooses people marginalized by misfortune as her creative teammates.
-From broken balustrades and damaged doors and window frames reclaimed from scrap heaps, Omar and Benedicte design and craft one-of-a-kind home décor objects, such as lamps, candlestick holders, and tables.
+Benedicte not only salvages traditional handwork from crumbling Lebanese buildings but also chooses people marginalized by misfortune as her creative teammates.
+From broken balustrades and damaged doors and window frames reclaimed from scrap heaps, Omar and Benedicte design and craft one-of-a-kinds home décor objects, such as lamps, candlestick holders, and tables.

 Previously unemployed women now join in fashioning custom lampshades and accenting antiqued patinas.
 Benedicte’s paradoxical view of life affirms that creativity results in order, beauty, and relationship.

 Where others see destruction, she sees the raw materials for a reclaimed heritage.
 Where others see atrophied limbs, Benedicte sees strength in talented hands and dignity in determined eyes.
 Where others see an empty “no-man’s” land between sectarian enclaves, she sees a space primed to fill with the joy of a new community.